CometVisu/CometVisu/doc/manual/en/config/widgets/image/index.rst

 ``full``   Standard.
 By extending the URL with a timestamp a refresh is
            ensured.
 Server support is required though.
-``force``  Using sophisticated methods an enfocrement of the refresh is
+``force``  Using sophisticated methods an enforcement of the refresh is
            attempted.
 ``weak``   The URL will be extended by an anchor with timestamp.
 This will
            work with most servers where ``full`` mode doesn't work.
 But it